PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 ## Problem 1: Your team is moving too slowly

-Your PM complains that the team is moving slow.
+Your PM complains that the team is moving too slowly.
 The engineering team says there is too much technical debt.
 Sound familiar?
 This is caused by engineers having the wrong mindset.

 Slow velocity is usually a result of code quality being too high.
 "Engineers hate doing growth.
 They want to implement elegant solutions to complex problems.
 Growth engineering is the opposite of that", says Alexey.